wren-lang/wren/test/README.md

   classes.
 If a bug is in `wren_core.c` or `wren_value.c`, it will most likely break one of these tests.

-* `io/` - Tests for the built in IO library.
-In other words, methods on the `IO` class.
-If a bug is in `wren_io.c`, it should break one of these tests.

 * `language/` - Tests of the language itself, its grammar and runtime semantics.
 If a bug is in `wren_compiler.c` or `wren_vm.c`, it will most likely break one of these tests.
 This includes tests for the syntax for the